cncf/mentoring/programs/lfx-mentorship/README.md

 - Jay Tiaki ([@jaytiaki](https://github.com/jaytiaki))
 - Ali Ok ([@aliok](https://github.com/aliok))

-## Communication

-LFX Platform-specific documentation is available [here](https://docs.linuxfoundation.org/lfx/mentorship).
-In the case of any questions or issues with the LFX Mentorship platform/website itself, payments, etc., please reach out to the [LFX Mentorship support team](https://support.linuxfoundation.org/) directly.

-For CNCF-specific questions, please use the [Discussions boards](https://github.com/cncf/mentoring/discussions) (or you can email us at mentoring@cncf.io if you have any questions you don't want to raise publicly).

-Please avoid using DM's to contact the program maintainers.

 ## Program Guidelines

 Please see the program-wide guidelines on the [LFX Mentorship website](https://docs.linuxfoundation.org/lfx/mentorship).